 Introduction to VOCALS Science

-Scientists in the VOCALS field campaign are very interested in collecting data that is needed to address a set of questions that fall into two general categories.
-First, scientists want to explore the interactions between aerosols, clouds and drizzle in the part of the atmosphere near the sea surface known as the marine boundary layer (MBL).
-These things play an important role in Earth's radiation budget by reflecting sunlight out to space.
-The second key area of scientific interest is learning about chemical and physical processes that occur between the upper ocean, the atmosphere, and the land.
-This includes the sampling of mesoscale ocean eddies by the reserach ships.
+Scientists in the VOCALS team want to explore the interactions between aerosols, clouds, and drizzle in the part of the atmosphere near the sea surface called the marine boundary layer (MBL).
+They play an important role in Earth's radiation budget by reflecting sunlight out to space.
+The scientists also want to learn about chemical and physical processes that occur between the upper ocean, the land, and the atmosphere.
+Research ships will be taking samples to learn more about the medium sized ocean eddies.

-Learning more about how human activity impacts the SEP climate system will be an important part of VOCALS.
-For example, how do the aerosols from copper smelters affect cloud formation?
-If ocean temperatures warm, will there be significant changes in the economically important commercial fishing industry?
-How will changing climates impact human activity and the economics of this region?
+Learning more about how human activity impacts the Southeastern Pacific climate system will be an important part of VOCALS.
+The scientists will explore how aerosols from copper smelters affect cloud formation.
+They will also look at how changes in the climate impact the fishing industry in Chile and Peru.

 For updates from the scientists during the VOCALS campaign, check out the Postcards from the Field.
 VOCALS Scientists will be posting updates during the month of October 2008.